 She hides underneath the bed or sofa when she sees a stranger.
 She does not mingle with everyone but if she picks you then that means you are special.
-I always loved cat but never had one of my own.
+I’ve always loved cats but never had one of my own.
 So whenever I would go to visit my sister’s place (my brother lived in my sister’s home), I would spend time with Kora.
 My sister has two very sweet dogs as well.
 I am not a very big fan of big pets.
 All three of them (cat: Kora, dogs: Cheeky & Woofy) are small and very sweet animals.
 Spending time with Kora means basically watching TV or doing something on the laptop while she very cozily sits next to me slowly wagging her furry tail.
 But I never have seen her asking for attention, well, she did occasionally from my brother but not from the rest of us.

-The first day when I entered into my brother’s room I turned light on and I saw Kora is continuously meowing.
+The first day when I entered into my brother’s room I turned the light on and I saw Kora continuously meowing.
 I closed the door, sat on the bed and she is asking for attention, which is very unlikely of her.
 I texted my brother and he replied how Kora misses his company because my brother is not home anymore except for the weekend.
 Kora does not mingle with other family members.
 I think cats have this strong sense about who loves them and they would only seek those people.
 I took her in my lap and rubbed her belly and as she was purring, I was crying.
 I knew deep down that I did not do anything wrong by quitting that job but I was stressing on the fact that “what if” something goes wrong and I don’t get a start date from job B?
-Vacationing in relative’s house is different than living in there during your hard time.
+Vacationing in a relative’s house is different than living in there during your hard time.

-In the middle off the night Kora would wake me up, tap my hands asking to pet her, kiss my nose with her nose and rub her scent on me with her head.
+In the middle of the night, Kora would wake me up, tap my hands asking to pet her, kiss my nose with her nose and rub her scent on me with her head.
 I would gently pet her and calm her down.
 I would imagine if I die now I can go to heaven with this cat, I would contemplate she and I are sitting next to a heavenly tropical waterfall.
 Then I discovered, whenever I was depressed, she would ask me to pet her.
 As if she is trying to divert my attention from negative thoughts.
 Animals do have telepathy.
 I believe that.

 So we decided to give her up for adoption.
 She is in a different place now.
 Wherever she is, I hope she is having a great time, getting all the love and care that she deserves.
-Thanks Kora for giving me company during a tough time!
+Thanks, Kora for giving me company during a tough time!